 This is a fluid document and will change with any state or federal government directives.
-You must remain up to date with any changes to public health directives.
+You must remain up to date with any changes to public health directives including Directions on Movement and Gathering ..
 QTIC will publish broadly to the industry any amendments to this approved industry plan, including an up to date version on our website.